hnrt/anago/README.md

 ## Requirements

-* Development has been done on CentOS 6 GNOME desktop with GTKMM 2.4.
+* Development has been done on CentOS 6 GNOME desktop with GTKMM 2.4 library.
 * libcurl-devel and libxml2-devel package are required to build the executable.
-* XenServer SDK is also required to build the executable.
+* XenServer SDK is also required to build and to run the executable.
 It is available free of charge at [xenserver.org](https://xenserver.org/).